 McCoy needs a sanity check, so he yells for Sulu, but can do no more but stare at the hedges, muttering, "Did you see them?" while Sulu must be wondering if McCoy's going insane...

 Titles!
 We find Kirk taking in a report from Barrows about the planet, as idyllic as we've seen, but Kirk still apparently has no desire to go down.
 After which, McCoy makes his report, fully in the knowledge that Jim will find him as crazy as he feels, but Kirk says he'll take the report under consideration.
-Finally, Spock arrives with a report that there is one particular crewman who is irritable and restless, who refuses recreation; "now, he has that right, but—" "The rights of a crewman end where the safety of the ship begins!
-Now that man will go ashore on my orders.
+Finally, Spock arrives with a report that there is one particular crewman who is irritable and restless, whose reaction time is lowered by fatigue, yet who refuses recreation.
+Spock says "now, he has that right, but—" and Kirk interrupts with "The rights of a crewman end where the safety of the ship begins!
+That man will go ashore on my orders.
 What's his name?"
-"James Kirk."
-Spock smiles and tells Kirk to enjoy himself, that it's a peaceful planet, much like Earth.
+"James Kirk" Spock smiles and tells Kirk to enjoy himself, that it's a peaceful planet, much like Earth.

 Kirk gives a bit more good-natured ribbing to McCoy, but the doctor states he might have found proof that what he saw was real!
 Upon verifying some pretty big footprints, Kirk abruptly cancels shore leave out of safety concerns!
 They agree to search for the rabbit and Alice, and they start off...

 Or that would have happened, when suddenly a gunshot rings out!
 Drawing phaser, Kirk takes off, and eventually finds Sulu... firing a revolver?!
 He states that he'd always wanted to try out one of them, and just found it under a rock, and how strange, in a place with no recorded metallic elements, to find a weapon like this...